 Haskap Clafoutis and Crumble

-In the Gezellig kitchen, chef de cuisine, Chris Wylie uses local and sustainable ingredients in a clean and modern menu inspired by global cuisine.
-But when it came to contributing haskap recipes for this issue, Wylie's thoughts immediately lean toward the things he'd like to eat on a day off, cooking for family and friends.
+When it came to contributing haskap recipes for this issue, Chris Wylie's thoughts immediately lean toward the things he'd like to eat on a day off, cooking for family and friends.
 "Simple flavours that I crave, textures that hit all those great childhood memories of my mother introducing me to joy of uncomplicated home cooking," Wylie says.

 2 cups whole milk